-Home Road Cycling [Tested] Deviate Claymore
+Home Road Cycling [Tested] Deviate Claymore: Maximizing Damage with the Deviate Claymore

 Road Cycling

-[Tested] Deviate Claymore
+[Tested] Deviate Claymore: Maximizing Damage with the Deviate Claymore

-Well surpassing velocipede park season kicked off Deviate Cycles sent out their upper pivot Claymore for reviewing as a frameset.
+Well surpassing velocipede park season kicked off deviate claymore review sent out their upper pivot Claymore for reviewing as a frameset.
 Personally I like testing bikes this way as it allows me to strop in on the bike’s DNA and baked in attributes, while permitting readers to judge the value of various models independently and map them in regards to their budget.
 After all, the value speciality can vary wildly at variegated spec levels and with variegated frame materials.
 In any case, this isn’t my first time riding a upper pivot velocipede with an idler but I do think the Claymore stands out a bit due to its highly manageable geometry, which, for how long in the tooth the velocipede is, allows it to be quite wiry and rather efficient at getting you when up the hill.
 Read on for the full breakdown…

 Details